 A formal check to compare the output of the error propagation and Monte Carlo model is completed.
 The results of this comparison are discussed in Section A 2.6.

-c) Calculation of uncertainty on the total
+A 2.2.3.3 Calculation of uncertainty on the total

 The uncertainty on the 1990 and the most recent year emissions was calculated using two different methods;

 i) Using $$\frac{1.96s.d}{\mu}$$